 Dry AMD is a slow deterioration of the cells of the macula, often over many years, as the retinal cells die off and are not renewed.
 The term ‘dry’ does not mean the person has dry eyes, just that the condition is not wet AMD.
 The progression of dry AMD varies, but people often carry on as normal for some time.

-Assisted blind hunter, Colt W. with friends harvested mule deer and elk using Digital Crosshairs 1000A adaptive day light scope clip-on for visually challenged, assisted blind, and handicapped hunters.Photos of my friend Colt W. who has now successfully used your sighting mechanism twice!
-Once for a mule deer, and yesterday we were able to harvest his elk!
-The sight work beautifully (I was with him for the elk).
-Colt tells me he got his deer from a blind,but when we were scouting for elk yesterday we found a big herd here in Estes Park on a piece of property were he could take a shot.
+but when we were scouting for elk yesterday we found a big herd here in Estes Park on a piece of property were he could take a shot.
 There were about 150 animals in the herd, and the bulls were pushing them pretty hard (i.e.: moving pretty quickly).
 We finally got a good broadside shot at 120 yards.
 With the daylight filter in place, the viewfinder was clear and I was able to help Colt take his shot.
 Very clean!
 One-shot kill.
-500 lb cow.“As someone who assists a blind hunter, I LOVE your product.
-Thank you!”
-Bill A.
+500 lb cow.

 Digital Crosshairs 1000A adaptive daylight scope clip-on attaches to any scope and adds an LCD targeting display that show the scope’s field of view in real time.